Orion Bus Industries: Corporate history

 In September 2007, employees representing the United Auto Workers in the Orion plant in Oriskany went on strike for three weeks.

 On April 25, 2012, the company announced it would stop taking orders for new buses, and the Mississauga and Oriskany plants would close once outstanding orders were fulfilled.
 The closure took union officials by surprise; CAW had just signed a one-year extension on April 1 for the Mississauga plant.
 It was announced that more than 530 workers would be laid off in the Mississauga and Oriskany plants.
-The Mississauga workers staged a wildcat work stoppage to protest in employee frustration at the slow pace of winding-down talks.
+A Wildcat strike happened in May 2012.
 New Flyer assumed some outstanding orders with Orion for New York City Transit and King County Metro.

 The Oriskany plant was initially retained for aftermarket parts and support for Orion bus operators, until New Flyer acquired that business from Daimler Buses in 2013.
 The New York location also performed repairs, including a retrofit program with BAE Systems for recalled hybrid-electric buses using BAE's HybriDrive system, until it was refitted as an assembly facility for New Flyer buses.

 The sales and closures were part of the closure of Daimler Buses North America; only Daimler's imported Setra buses continued to be marketed in North America although distribution rights were taken over by Motor Coach Industries (MCI) in exchange for a minority stake in MCI.
 MCI itself was purchased by New Flyer in 2015, and the Setra distribution rights lasted until January 2018, when the REV Group took over distribution.
 Setra became part of the newly renamed Daimler Coaches North America in January 2020 when Daimler once again distributed Setra coaches.